-Day 4: Monday 17 October, Syracuse - Piazza Armerina - Agrigento
+Day 4: Monday 8 April, Syracuse - Piazza Armerina - Agrigento

-• UNESCO World Heritage-listed Roman Villa of Casale, Piazza Armerina
+- UNESCO World Heritage-listed Roman Villa of Casale, Piazza Armerina - Dinner at local restaurant

 This morning we drive inland from Syracuse, through the region that the 19th-century writer, Giovanni Verga, made famous in his novels about the horrors of peasant life in Sicily.
 One of his short works became the libretto of Cavalleria Rusticana.